ShySpaceSheep/ShySpaceSheep/README.md

 # About Me
 Hello!
 You are in ShySpaceSheep's GitHub profile!
 Hey that's me!

 Currently in college while doing programming stuff for study and for fun.
+There's still a lot that needs to be learned and improve on so there's that too.

 ## Experience